Odyseus/cinnamon_tools_docs/includes/01-usage.rst

 app.py parse_sass
 -----------------

-This command parses the SASS files needed to create the themes found in this repository.
+This command parses the |Sass| files needed to create the themes found in this repository.
 It's only usefull for people that wants to create their own themes variants.
 See :ref:`requirements <parse-sass-requirement-reference>`.

 Options
 ^^^^^^^